Integrate Restic with Backblaze B2

 export RESTIC_PASSWORD_FILE=/etc/restic-password

-3. Run the following command to secure the Restic files so that only root or a user who you create can see the files:
+2. Secure the Restic files so that only root or a user who you create can see the files.

 chown root:root /etc/restic-env